 BMW claims less torque than the S1000RR below 6000rpm, but better acceleration and roll-ons above.
 It’s hard to feel the subtleties of the M’s new power curve, or its extra 5bhp.
 All you feel is the face-meltingly speed of a high-revving race engine and brutal acceleration, all tempered by its superb slide and wheelie control.
 It may be fractionally faster out of corners, but its wings make a tangible difference to the way the BMW behaves along the straights.

 Despite the motor’s monstrous power, wheelies are almost non-existent, letting you open the throttle wider for longer.
-BMW claims its carbon wings produce 16.3.kg of downforce at 186mph and in testing improves lap times by 0.5-0.7 second at some tracks.
+BMW claims its carbon wings produce 16.3.kg of downforce at the M1000RR's top speed of 186mph, and in testing improves lap times by 0.5-0.7 second at some tracks.
 Expect to see them grafted on to an S1000RR near you, soon.

 Reliability & build qualityNext up: Value